RayHightower/RayHightower.com/_posts/2021-02-15-traction-entrepreneurial-operating-system-eos.markdown

 We've all been in business meetings that seem to drag on forever. _Identify, Discuss, and Solve (IDS)_ is an EOS method for handling issues that arise.
 In a nutshell...

-* Identify the issue.
+* **Identify** the issue.
 State the problem in the clearest possible terms.
-* Discuss.
+* **Discuss**.
 Cover any information relevant to the issues raised above.
-* Solve.
+* **Solve**.
 Many times, this will mean assigning ownership of the solution to a member of the time.
 Sometimes issues disappear because they were merely symptoms of a previously solved issue.

 When people in the room have the shared language of IDS, clarity arrives sooner, and work gets done.